Audre Lorde: The Berlin years

 In 1984, Lorde started a visiting professorship in West Berlin at the Free University of Berlin.
 She was invited by FU lecturer Dagmar Schultz who had met her at the UN "World Women's Conference" in Copenhagen in 1980.
 During her time in Germany, Lorde became an influential part of the then-nascent Afro-German movement.
 Together with a group of black women activists in Berlin, Audre Lorde coined the term "Afro-German" in 1984 and, consequently, gave rise to the Black movement in Germany.
 During her many trips to Germany, Lorde became a mentor to a number of women, including May Ayim, Ika Hügel-Marshall, and Helga Emde.
 Instead of fighting systemic issues through violence, Lorde thought that language was a powerful form of resistance and encouraged the women of Germany to speak up instead of fight back.
 Her impact on Germany reached more than just Afro-German women; Lorde helped increase awareness of intersectionality across racial and ethnic lines.
+Audre Lorde provided a safe space for these Black German women to process and handle their emotions in any way that they seemed fit.
+To be othered by mainstream German society, and to be defined through others' perceptions of one's apparent “faults” (mixed heritage) can destroy one's sense of self.
+In addition, many of these women weren't able to fully express all facets of their being and found being pigeonholed by society immensely restrictive.
+Audre Lorde was able to begin to bridge the gap between these women's perceived identity by the German public and their self-actualized being.
+Lorde created a space for which these women could discuss their experiences and grow a Black German epistemology.
+This is not to say that Lorde single-handedly started this identification of a pro-Black German identity but more so that she offered these German women a model for kinship, self-naming, and intellectual activism.